ashutoshadhao/Contact_Info_Backend/README.md

 # Contact Information Backend ( CURD Oparations )

-This Project is made using node js as server , mongodb as Database
+This Backend Project is done using Node.js as a server and MongoDB as a database

 **See ScreenShots At Last**